 The Board of Directors in its business judgment has determined that Messrs.
-Hughes, Igdaloff and Salcetti and Ms. Mosley are independent as defined by the NYSE listing standards.
+Hughes, Igdaloff, Salcetti, and Stevens and Ms. Mosley are independent as defined by the NYSE listing standards.
 In reaching these conclusions, the Board considered whether the Company and its subsidiaries conduct business and have other relationships with organizations of which certain members of the Board or members of their immediate families are or were directors or officers.
 In addition, the Board considered all relevant facts and circumstances, including relationships that a director may have due to his or her status as an investor in an entity that may have a relationship with the Company.

-Consistent with the NYSE listing standards, the Company's Corporate Governance Guidelines establish categorical standards under which, except with respect to members of the Audit Committee and the Compensation Committee, the following relationships between a non-employee director and the Company will not be considered to be material:
+As permitted by the NYSE, the Company's Corporate Governance Guidelines establish categorical standards under which, except with respect to members of the Audit Committee and the Compensation Committee, the following relationships between a non-employee director and the Company will not be considered to be material: